-The main difficulty in benchmarking in robotics is that robots need to perform tasks in the real world involving a complex pipeline instead of running experiments on fixed datasets.
-Fixed datasets have the advantage that every algorithm can be evaluated on the same data for a fair comparison.
-Real-world tasks are hampered by this requirement of a common test dataset, and it is difficult to make sure that the test scenarios are exactly the same across different research labs.
-Despite this, the robotics community has made progress along several interesting directions for benchmarking, especially robot manipulation.
-First, for assembly tasks, the NIST assembly boards~\cite{kimble2020benchmarking} can be used as a reproducible test bed.
-Second, the YCB Object and Model Set~\cite{calli2015ycb} provides a set of objects with their 3D mesh models that are accessible to all researchers.
-Although these objects are limited to dozens of rigid objects, using these objects for manipulation provides the same accessible test objects for experiments.
+The key difficulty in robotics benchmarking is that robot tasks in the real world involve a complex pipeline compared to running experiments on fixed test datasets.
+Real-world tasks don't usually have a common test dataset, and it is difficult to ensure replicability of the test scenarios across different research labs.
+Despite this, the robotics community has made progress in several interesting directions for benchmarking, especially robot manipulation.
+First, for assembly tasks, the NIST assembly boards~\cite{kimble2020benchmarking} provide a reproducible test bed.
+Second, the YCB Object and Model Set~\cite{calli2015ycb} provides a way for easily available objects with their 3D mesh models.
+Although these objects are limited to dozens of rigid objects, they are useful for testing manipulation in an accessible manner.
 Third, several benchmarking protocols for real-world manipulation are introduced using YCB objects.
 These protocols show how to arrange objects in the real world to create reproducible scenes.
 For example, \cite{bekiroglu2019benchmarking} introduces a grasp planning protocol that uses drawing on the robot workspace for the placement of objects.
 GRASPA~\cite{bottarel2020graspa} uses printable boards with AR tags for reproducible placement of YCB objects.
 However, \cite{bekiroglu2019benchmarking} cannot guarantee accurate reproducible object placement, while \cite{bottarel2020graspa} has to use AR tags which create unnatural scenes for testing.